xuankimtran/docs-1/pages/katalon-studio/docs/qtest-integration.md

 In a Test Case editor, open the **Integration** screen, click **Check for updates** to retrieve the latest qTest test case's version and test steps' content.

-If you wish to save the latest content of test steps and test case version, click **Sync up** in the pop-up **qTest Integration Update** dialog
+If you wish to save the latest content of test steps and test case version, click **Sync up** in the pop-up **qTest Integration Update** dialog.